Buckawk-32/FRC_6998_2023_bot/README.md

 ### Problems to fix
 1. Controller config
 2. Intake should have a range of movement using kposition
+3. Rotation of Intake might need to be buttons instead of joystick
-3. Testing needs to be quickly done for mock competition
+4. Testing needs to be quickly done for mock competition

 ## The Current Goal
 Finish Gen 2